Department of Movement Sciences

 Prereqs: ESHS 3000

-ESHS 4090 Concepts in Strength and Conditioning (3 credits)
+ESHS 4090 Concepts in Strength and Conditioning - Theory (3 credits)

-This course provides students with the theory and practice of resistance training that prepares students to take certification exams such as the National Strength and Conditioning Association Certified Strength and Conditioning Specialist (CSCS) exam.
+This course provides students with the theory of resistance training techniques, concepts, and principles.
+The course is designed to prepare students for certification examinations administered by nationally recognized strength and conditioning organizations, with an emphasis on the NSCA Certified Strength and Conditioning Specialist (CSCS) credential.
 Two lectures and one lab per week.
 Typically Offered: Fall.

 ESHS 4120 Elementary Methods in Physical Activity Pedagogy (3 credits)